 We’re seeing more and more of that as companies like Etsy and Netflix trumpet their generous leave packages, and my hope is that there will eventually be enough companies being transparent that all companies feel compelled to do so.

-ALLYSON: This is one of my very favorite lines in the book.
-It’s funny: I didn’t initially dig very deep into what I call “household division of labor,” but a few of my early readers seized onto the little bit that was there and begged for more.
-So I sent an email around to what I called my book “brain trust”—a couple dozen women who I’d ping when I wanted to get outside perspective and insight.
-And it wound up being the most active email thread throughout all of my research for the book.
-The topic just hit home for people, and I think it comes down to what one woman described as “executive planning.”
+This is one of my very favorite lines in the book.
+It’s funny: I didn’t initially dig very deep into what I call ‘household division of labor,’ but a few of my early readers seized onto the little bit that was there and begged for more.
+So I sent an email around to what I called my book ‘brain trust’—a couple dozen women who I’d ping when I wanted to get outside perspective and insight.
+And it wound up being the most active email thread throughout all my research for the book.
+The topic just hit home for people, and I think it comes down to what one woman described as ‘executive planning.’

-I think relinquishing control of managing parts of our home life and taking care of our children is hard for women.
-How do we become comfortable with and good at delegating tasks to others—in terms of your home life?
+I think relinquishing control of parts of our home life and our children’s care is hard for women.
+How do we become comfortable with and good at delegating tasks to others in our home life?

-ALLYSON: You have to get comfortable with imperfection.
+You have to get comfortable with imperfection.
 That’s not to say that women are perfectionists and men aren’t, but women often have a clear vision for how they want things to be—and they’ll jump in when it looks like something is going awry.
-And sometimes, it just seems easier to do something yourself than explain it to someone else.
-You have to accept a little short term discomfort (like some well-intentioned but pantless baby outfits) for longterm equality.
+And sometimes it just seems easier to do something yourself than explain it to someone else.
+You have to accept a little short-term discomfort (like some well-intentioned but pantsless baby outfits) for long-term equality.

-How do we deal with the guilt of unplugging for the weekend, taking a night off of logging extra hours, or leaving the office at 6pm every night?
-Basically—how do we prioritize things based on what is best for us and our families, but leave the guilt behind?
+How do we deal with the guilt of unplugging for the weekend or leaving the office at 6 every night?
+Basically, how do we prioritize things based on what is best for us and our families, but leave the guilt behind?

-ALLYSON: I think it’s important to remember that guilt is something we’re projecting on ourselves; it’s not about other people.
-It would be overly reductive to say, “You’re in control!
-Just turn it off!”
+I think it’s important to remember that guilt is something we’re projecting on ourselves; it’s not about other people.
+It would be overly reductive to say, ‘You’re in control!
+Just turn it off!’
 But to an extent, if you don’t want to feel guilty, you don’t have to feel guilty.

-Another thing important to remember: if you want something to get done, ask a busy person.
+Another thing that’s important to remember: If you want something to get done, ask a busy person.
 And there’s no one busier than a working parent.
-It’s almost like there’s a magical switch flipped when you have kids—a superpower that enables you to get way more work done between 9am and 5pm (or whatever hours you have childcare).
+It’s almost like there’s a magical switch flipped when you have kids—a superpower that enables you to get way more work done between 9 am and 5 pm (or whatever hours you have childcare).